apache/parquet-format/PageIndex.md

 pages when scanning data in ordered and unordered columns.

 ## Problem Statement
-In the current format, Statistics are stored for ColumnChunks in ColumnMetaData and for individual pages inside DataPageHeader structs.
-When reading pages, a reader has to process the page header in order to determine whether the page can be skipped based on the statistics.
-This means the reader has to access all pages in a column, thus likely reading most of the column data from disk.
+In previous versions of the format, Statistics are stored for ColumnChunks in ColumnMetaData and for individual pages inside DataPageHeader structs.
+When reading pages, a reader had to process the page header in order to determine whether the page could be skipped based on the statistics.
+This means the reader had to access all pages in a column, thus likely reading most of the column data from disk.

 ## Goals
 1. Make both range scans and point lookups I/O efficient by allowing direct